 Chronic self-defeating behaviours and beliefs play a part for many.

-She says it has seven recognisable signs:
+She says under-earning has seven recognisable signs:

-- Financial chaos (especially around debt);
+- Financial chaos (especially debt problems);

 - Vagueness about money;